 - Develop an emergency plan, train staff and run drills.
 Practicing when there is no threat will build confidence in your staff, and they will need less direction from leadership in an emergency.
 Consider using our Hurricane Tabletop Exercise and Hurricane Exercise Evaluation to help your organization’s preparedness efforts.

 - Prepare emergency kits.
-Should a hurricane hit, you, your staff, volunteers, members or patrons may be trapped for an uncertain amount of time.
+A hurricane and its aftermath could trap you, your staff, volunteers, members or patrons in your facility for an uncertain amount of time.
 Emergency kits should include nonperishable foods, bottled water, flashlights, clothing, blankets and batteries.

 - Consider upgrading your facility.
 Many buildings in hurricane-prone areas have hurricane clips, gable end bracing, hurricane-proof doors and hurricane shutters.
 If your building does not have any of these protections, you may want to consider adding them to your organization’s budget.